AlexJReid/blog/content/posts/rtdpub/index.md

 series = []
 +++

-> **[rtd.pub](https://rtd.pub) is a platform for easily connecting any real-time data source to Microsoft Excel.** You can write code in Go and Python to do this.
+> **[rtd.pub](https://rtd.pub) is a platform for easily connecting any real-time data source to Microsoft Excel.** You can write code in Go and Python, or simply configure pre-built open source connectors.

 This is a design and approach I've been [mulling over](https://learning-notes.mistermicheels.com/mindset/hammock-driven-development/) for the past couple of months.
 I have now implemented it.